maxsharabayko/srt-xtransmit/docs/socket-groups.md

 ## Receive and Generate Examples

-On the listener side the `--reconnect` flag must be provided to allow further connections after the initial one is established.
+On the listener side the `--reconnect` flag must be provided to allow further connections after the initial connection is established.
 Otherwise, the listener will be closed after the first member gets connected.

 On the caller side the `--reconnect` flag enables reconnection attempts for those members, which might have been disconnected in run time.
 For example, if the main link got broken and disconnected,